crashappsec/chalk/tests/README.md

 # Chalk Testing

-This directory contains all the basic functionality tests for chalk.
-Tests are run via `make tests`, which uses `docker compose` to run the `tests` container which internally uses the `pytest` framework.
+This directory contains basic functionality tests for chalk.
+These tests are run via `make tests`, which uses `docker compose` to run the `tests` container which internally uses the `pytest` framework.

 While `pytest` can be used to run the tests directly, it is recommended to use the makefile script instead, as that provides a more consistent developer experience.

+Additionally, there are unit tests in the `tests-nim` directory.
+To run those tests, run `nimble test` in this repository's root directory.

 ## Setup